What — AI ethics tries to achieve

 The Aligned Groups Framework Venn — Cultivate Human Groups Ethically

-Work clockwise · start with the orange steps
+Work clockwise · start with the orange step

 Step 1 · Plan